 Athlete Leadership Opportunities Include:

 ATHLETE LEADERSHIP UNIVERSITY- Training offered to Athlete Leaders three times a year to further their knowledge base and provide certification in the below.
-Click here for report forms and practicum resources for the below-mentioned categories.

 1. Communications - Global Messengers (trained as public speakers for Special Olympics)